 The site changes that need to occur during a promotion or sale will vary depending on your brand, your site’s structure, and the type of sale you’re running.
 But there are a few elements that we recommend updating for any sale you run.

 The most obvious is the homepage.
 Your site banner (or hero image) should change to message the sale and include a call to action button that links to a collection for visitors to start shopping.
 We also recommend an announcement bar with text announcing the sale appear at the top of the site, and stick for each page.
-Both of these changes are necessary to orient users who land on your site after seeing your promo announced in paid ads or email marketing.
+A well-designed pop-up will also help get their attention.
+All of these changes are necessary to orient users who land on your site after seeing your promo announced in paid ads or email marketing.
 If they arrive at the site and the promo is not messaged there, they will either be confused or not interested.

 If the promotion involves a discount, you’ll also have to decide whether you’ll use a manual discount code, an automatic discount code, or if you’ll manually mark down products.
 In the case of a discount code, make sure that code is clearly displayed all over the site— in the site banner, the announcement bar, even on the product pages if possible.